Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 1. To get an initial state, we make the size of at least a 6x6x6 water cluster for numerical stability.
-Short-range Coulombic and long-range forces are best separated for interactions, where the short-range forces are made to be spatially dumped.
+Short-range Coulombic and long-range forces are best separated for interactions, where the short-range forces for r>r_LJ ranges are made to be spatially dumped.

 2. Around a given temperature, a dryrun is executed at least for 5 periods that is 10^(-9) seconds.
 The long dryrun of a simulation is very important !!